ionutbortis/easy-dotfiles/README.md

 - **easy-dotfiles** - Public (or private) **EMPTY** repository.

-:exclamation: Note: It's very important that the **easy-dotfiles** repo is utterly empty, no readme, no nothing.
+:exclamation: **Note**: It's very important that the **easy-dotfiles** repo is utterly empty, no readme, no nothing.

 - **easy-dotfiles-private** - Private **NON-EMPTY** repository.

-:exclamation: Note: It's very important that the **easy-dotfiles-private** repo is not empty.
-If the git provider has the "Add README.md file" option, use that.
-If not, manually add an empty `README.md` file to this repository's root.
+:exclamation: **Note**: It's very important that the **easy-dotfiles-private** repo is not empty.
+When creating the private repository, use the `Add README.md file` option, if available.
+If that option is not available, you need to manually add an empty `README.md` file to this repository's root.

 After setting up the repositories, have their SSH urls on hand because you will need them later on.

 If you came from [Quick Demo](#quick-demo), go back there and follow the steps for setting up the VM.
 When you have git running and SSH authentication working with your git provider inside the VM, come back here.

-## Clone the github repository
+### Clone the github repository

 Now you will clone the github **`easy-dotfiles`** repository.